whisthq/technical-interviews/shopper/README.md

 Please DO NOT push to `master`; instead, branch your changes into a new branch via ```git branch [BRANCH NAME]``` and ```git checkout [BRANCH NAME]```, and submit your branch via ```git push origin [BRANCH NAME]```, followed by a detailed PR to `master`.

-Have fun--we look forward to seeing your work!
+Have fun - we look forward to seeing your work!